1964 in the Vietnam War: February

 United States Senate Majority Leader Mike Mansfield told President Johnson that the overthrow of the Minh government was unlikely to result in "significant improvement in the situation" in South Vietnam.
 Mansfield said the coup was "likely to be only the second in a series as military leaders, released from all civilian restraint, jockey for control of the power which resides in United States aid."

+The VC announced a new anti-American terror campaign, offering a bounty of $250 for each American killed.
+A bomb exploded at the Playboy Bar in Saigon killing five Vietnamese and wounded many other people, including six Americans.